ravens-engine/core/docs/tutorial/tutorial.md

 This method receives two arguments:

 * `playerId` is a string and corresponds to the id of the player that performed the action.
 * `action` is a Javacript object containing a description of the action performed.
-As the developper, we can choose the structure of this object.
+We can choose the structure of this object.
 For this tutorial, we'll assume that an action has the following form:
   ```json
   {
     type: "fill",